Life lessons from ultramarathons (even if you never plan to run one)

 “The best plans get thrown out the window sometimes, and you just have to go with it and do the best you can,” says Belcourt.
 “When you hit a low, take a breath and say, ‘OK, things are not going the way I planned.
 What do I need to do to change?’”

 You may not know how to deal with cramps or nausea at the time – but your friends might.
-Hear them out.
 During a pit stop at an aid station, Belcourt leans on his crew.

 “Take as much advice as you can,” he says, and get back in the game.
 “Then you’ll be on another high.
 It’s amazing how quickly the body resets itself.”